10823461/Recommendation-System-For-Research-Papers/README.md

 templates - This folder has the HTML template that users may use to enter their search query information and see the suggested research articles.

 # Running the Project
-You must make sure you are in the project home directory.
+1.You must make sure you are in the project home directory.
 Run the commands listed below to create the machine learning model.

     cd /projecthomedirectory
     python model.py

+2. Run app.py using below command to start Flask API

+    python app.py